Leonard Garment: Life and career

 Felt was listed as a possible Deep Throat in the book (as are many others), but was dismissed by Garment because the author believed the secret source had to have strong White House connections.
 He was mistaken in his selection of Sears, who told Garment explicitly that he was not Deep Throat.
 To prove his argument, Sears admitted that he was an anonymous source for Carl Bernstein, but Garment still did not believe Sears, a longtime friend, was being truthful about not being Deep Throat.

+When President Nixon's records were subpoenaed in connection to the Watergate investigation it was Garment who received the subpoena on behalf of Nixon on July 23rd, 1973 at the Eisenhower Executive Office Building.

+Garment unilaterally took steps to press Ford to pardon Nixon.
+On Aug.
+27, 1974, Garment and Nixon speechwriter Raymond Price, also a holdover from the Nixon administration, drafted a memo and pardon announcement for consideration by Ford.
+Garment speculated that, if a pardon were not quickly offered, "the whole miserable tragedy will be played out to God knows what ugly and wounding conclusion."
+He also thought the nation would at first recoil, but soon enough welcome the pardon.

 Garment had a long association with the arts, starting with his early career as a jazz saxophonist with Woody Herman's band playing with Alan Greenspan before he entered law school.
 In the 1970s, he was chairman of the board of the Brooklyn Academy of Music.
 More recently, he was one of the founders of the National Jazz Museum in Harlem.
 He was awarded the National Medal of Arts in 2005 as an arts advocate and patron.

 Tim Russert credited Leonard Garment with getting him into the news business as Garment had a friend at NBC News who was looking to rebuild their news division.
 Garment and Russert had previously worked together in 1976 during the U.S. Senate election of Daniel Patrick Moynihan.

 Garment was a close associate of I. Lewis ("Scooter") Libby, as law partners, at Dechert, Price & Rhoads.

-Garment died July 13, 2013 at his Manhattan home, at the age of 89.
+Garment died July 13, 2013, at his Manhattan home, at the age of 89.